lalynjay/cassava_classification/README.md

 [this notebook](https://github.com/lalynjay/cassava_classification/blob/main/Time_series_analysis.ipynb)

-Then, a binary classification strategy was used to investigate models on classifying plants as either healthy or diseased.
-Rather than attempt to identify the specific disease using a neural network model, an important first step is to figure out if an image depict a plant that is healthy or diseased.
-Then, an expert, or perhaps more robust model, could accurately diagnose the specific disease condition.
 For this situation, minimizing false negatives is important, since a plant labelled as healthy when it is actually diseased would be detrimental to the customer, as their plants might go untreated would be the worst case.
 Thus, recall and F-1 score were used to evaluate model performance.

 Again, baseline neural network models were investigated, followed by a CNN and Resnet model.
 Images of diseased plants consisted of 80% of the dataset, so it was still quite imbalanced.
 In many of the models, it appeared to indiscriminately classify plants as diseased.
 However, the pretrained model far outperformed all others.